 - Day of the Month: Specifies the day of the month to run the event.
 Valid entries are 1 through 31.
-If you specify 29, 30, or 31 and a month does not have those days, the event is not run that month. - Last Day of the Month: Runs the event on the last day of the month, regardless of its date (28, 29 (for leap years), 30, or 31). - First Sunday: Specifies a specific day of a week.
-For example, the first Monday or the third Tuesday.
-Click ⊕ to add multiple days. - Start Time: Specifies the time you want to run the event. - Process Immediately if Device Unable to Execute on Schedule: The event is run immediately if, for some reason, the schedule you configured results in the event not being able to run. - Use Coordinated Universal Time: The Start Time is converted to Universal Coordinated Time (UTC).
+If you specify 29, 30, or 31 and a month does not have those days, the event is not run that month. - Last Day of the Month: Runs the event on the last day of the month, regardless of its date (28, 29 (for leap years), 30, or 31).

+- Start Time: Specifies the time you want to run the event. - Process Immediately if Device Unable to Execute on Schedule: The event is run immediately if, for some reason, the schedule you configured results in the event not being able to run. - Use Coordinated Universal Time: The Start Time is converted to Universal Coordinated Time (UTC).
 Select this option to indicate that the Start Time you entered is already in Coordinated Universal Time and should not be converted.
 For example, suppose you are in the Eastern time zone.
 If you enter 10:00 a.m. and select this option, the Start Time is scheduled for 10:00 UTC.
-If you don't select this option, the Start Time is scheduled for 14:00 UTC because Eastern time is UTC 4 hours. - Start at a Random Time between Start Time and End Time: Starts the event at a randomly selected time between the time you specify in the Start Time and End Time boxes.
+If you don't select this option, the Start Time is scheduled for 14:00 UTC because Eastern time is UTC - 4 hours. - Start at a Random Time between Start Time and End Time: Starts the event at a randomly selected time between the time you specify in the Start Time and End Time boxes.
 You can use this option to avoid possible network overload from concurrently scheduled events. - Restrict Schedule Execution to the Following Date Range: Limits running of the event to the time period specified by the starting and ending dates.